-Relationship between Social Capital, Corporate Value, and Each Other Type of Capital Initiatives to Strengthen Relationships Gained Value (Outcome) In addition to increasing business opportunities by encouraging adoption of the Company's products and services, robust relationships with customers strengthen the foundations of DENSO's competitive- ness.
-For example, transactions with customers lead to the accumulation of new technologies and exper- tise, personnel development, and the establishment of optimal supply capabilities.
-Through ongoing dialogue with customers, DENSO will deepen its understanding of what they need and expect from the Company, thereby enabling the cre- ation of products and services that satisfy customers and truly earn their trust.
-Expectations of and Points of Concern for DENSO High-quality, high-performance products and ser- vices, products that address social issues, a stable product supply, a service network with a high level of customer satisfaction, etc. Initiatives to Enhance Relationships Dialogue with customers through sales divisions and sales companies, new product exhibitions, joint R&D activities, establishment of new companies through joint investment, a customer consultation center, public relations activities through corporate website Acquisition of product share on a global scale Increase in the number of customers adopting our products/services Establishment of a mobilized global supply structure Acquisition of IP rights and creation of know-how, etc. Related Capital Financial capital, human capital, manufacturing capital, and intellectual capital and media channels, etc. /
+Through ongoing dialogue with customers, DENSO will deepen its understanding of what they need and expect from the Company, thereby enabling the creation of products and services that satisfy customers and truly earn their trust.

+Related Capital Financial capital, human capital, manufacturing capital, and intellectual capital

+Expectations of and Points of Concern for DENSO High-quality, high-performance products and services, products that address social issues, a stable product supply, a service network with a high level of customer satisfaction, etc.

+Dialogue with customers through sales divisions and sales companies, new product exhibitions, joint R&D activities, establishment of new companies through joint investment, a customer consultation center. public relations activities through corporate website and media channels, etc.

+Acquisition of product share on a alobal scale Increase in the number of customers adopting our products/services · Establishment of a mobilized global supply structure Acquisition of IP rights and creation of know-how, etc.